philiase/EDSA-2201-2207-classification-hackathon/README.md

 `test_set.csv:` This is the test set that is used to evaluate the model's performance.

-you can use the `notebooks/classification.ipynb` Jupyter notebook to train the model and make predictions.
+you can use the `Language Identification Hack Solution(LebusoTsilo).ipynb` Jupyter notebook to train the model and make predictions.

 Note: The model is saved in models/model.pkl.